chizy7/PinnacleMM/docs/architecture/system_overview.md

    - Orders are executed or prepared for exchange submission

 3. **Credential Security Flow**:
-   - Master password prompts user authentication
+   - SecureInput prompts user authentication with terminal masking
+   - InputValidator validates all user inputs before processing
-   - PBKDF2 derives encryption key from password + salt
+   - PBKDF2 derives encryption key from password + unique random salt (100,000 iterations)
-   - AES-256-CBC decrypts stored API credentials
+   - AES-256-CBC decrypts stored API credentials using salt-specific keys
+   - CertificatePinner validates SSL connections before credential transmission
    - Credentials are provided to exchange connectors securely
+   - AuditLogger records all security events for monitoring
-   - Memory is cleared after use to prevent exposure
+   - Memory is cleared using volatile operations to prevent exposure

 4. **Order Execution Flow**:
    - Orders are validated by the Core Engine